AgileSystemsTechnology/StudentManager.Docs/docs/People/employeeprofile.md

 	- Most recent appointment at the institution was on a temporary basis

 - **Highest Qualification** : Choose from the drop-down list
-- FTE
-    - Enter the amount of hours worked by the employee on a full-time basis
+- **FTE** :  Enter the amount of hours worked by the employee on a full-time basis, but in terms of a value, e.g. 1 for someone who spends 100% of working hours working for the insitution or 0.5 for someone who spends about 50% of your insitutions working hours, working for you
   - Company Name
     - If the user is not from the same institution, enter the name of the Company where the user is employed
   - Is Internal